Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

 cd YOUR_DIR

 ```
-2) Clone mialtk from the github repository:
+2) Clone MIALSRTK from the github repository:

 ```
 #!bash